jaseemabid/blog/hire.md

    stage startups.
 Anecdotally I've been able to focus on fewer but more complex engineering problems for a longer duration in such environments.

-1. I'm not interested in Go, Kubernetes, Micro services and most of recent cloud native buzz.
+1. I'm not interested in Go.
+I wrote a lot of Go at Monzo and *I really don't like it*.

+1. I tend to prefer old school rock solid tech over the new shiny things.
 I'm far more excited about scaling robust old school Django + PostgreSQL apps than managing 1000+ micro services.

-1. Specifically, I wrote a lot of Go at Monzo and *I really don't like it*.
+1. This doesn't mean I'm not constantly learning new things.
+I do.

 1. I am [usually interested in technology and systems a lot more than products][why].
 I might be the wrong fit for a young startup that is